History of same-sex unions: Policy of the early Christian Church and Middle Ages

 In late medieval France, it is possible the practice of entering a legal contract of "embrotherment" (affrèrement) provided a vehicle for civil unions between unrelated male adults who pledged to live together sharing ‘un pain, un vin, et une bourse’ – one bread, one wine, and one purse.
 This legal category may represent one of the earliest forms of sanctioned same-sex unions.

 The medieval Christian church, taking the lead of Augustine, developed the sacramental understanding of matrimony.
 However, even at this stage the Catholic Church did not consider the sacraments equal in importance.
-"Catechism of the Catholic Church – The sacrament of the Eucharist".
-Archived from the original on 18 August 2016.
-Retrieved 7 November 2016.
 Marriage has never been considered either to be one of the sacraments of Christian initiation (Baptism, Confirmation, Eucharist) or of those that confer a character (Baptism, Confirmation, Holy Orders).